Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 has multiple methods - *index*, *show*, *new* and *edit* which correspond to the views found in `app/views/authors` So if you wish to change how they look, you can do it there.
 To be able to access all of these resources, Rails added a line in your route file.
-New CSS and Javascript/Coffescript files were also generated so you could modify the look of the web application further.
+New CSS and Javascript files were also generated so you could modify the look of the web application further.

 ### Links in the menu